 How are you different from the other Amish furniture outlets?

 Most other Amish furniture stores offer pretty much the “same” furniture with standard sizing and spray-on finishes.
 The furniture from Branch Hill Joinery is more unique in both in design and craftsmanship.
 All items are custom sized, and designs are adapted to meet your needs.
 Each piece is built one at a time and our craftsman are some of the last ones to perform a large portion of the construction utilizing hand tools.
 Many of our fine pieces of furniture feature hand-cut dovetails which cannot be found in ordinary furniture pieces.
 Our fine furniture pieces also feature solid wood 3/8 drawer bottoms.
 Our inset doors are TRUE INSET, with the butt hinges actually mortised into the doors.
 Our bed frames and dining tables are fully mortised and tenoned for strength, stability and beauty.
 Many of the other stores simply screw the headboard to the bed post — we actually mortise it in!

 In addition, you can choose your own type of finish.
 We also offers finishes that are environmentally and chemically sensitive.

 How do I go about designing a piece for my home?

 You can send us a description, photo or sketch of what you would like us to make for you.
 I can give you a ballpark estimate.
 Final pricing may vary depending upon the final design specifications.
 A modest deposit fee is required in order to develop working drawings.
-If you purchase the piece, any design fee is waived, since it is already incorporated into the pricing.

 What types of wood are available?